Emilio-ops/ELENIDS/README.md

 Please keep in mind that running the file from the terminal usually takes double the time than running the file from an IDE.

 ## Python package

-To download the system please use the following command on your terminal: pip install -i https://test.pypi.org/simple/ elenids==0.0.2

-Please keep in mind that the current version is not ready and we're still learning how to deploy a python system, so it may take us some time.
-Please upgrade it whenever it is necessary.
-The current distribution can be found here: https://test.pypi.org/project/elenids/0.0.2/
+pip install -i https://test.pypi.org/simple/ elenids to download the current distribution.
+The package contains an example() function that simulate the whole process.